OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 This approach isn't without its hazards.
 Many teams remain in the starting group permanently, never resolving the reliability issues that would unlock their software delivery performance.
 Equally, Not all teams in the retiring cluster are in the process of shutting down a system.
 The same performance characteristics would be present in an organization where the operations team acts as gatekeepers, preventing changes from moving through the system.

-You should view the cluster names as best-fit explanations for deliberate performance choices.
+You can view the cluster names as best-fit explanations for deliberate performance choices.
 You might choose to give up some reliability to encourage risk-taking and innovation on a new product concept.
 If you don't make intentional choices, you risk inventing a narrative to explain poor performance.
 Future research may test how accurate the cluster names are.

 The most practical application of the new clusters is to use them to focus your efforts on your core software systems.
 The systems you sell and the line-of-business applications that give you a competitive advantage are the ones to bring into a flowing state.
-Never classify these systems as *slowing*, and only designate a system as *retiring* when you have an active plan for its withdrawal or replacement.
+Never classify these systems as *slowing*.
+Only designate a system as *retiring* when you have an active plan for its withdrawal or replacement.

 Teams in the flowing state more commonly use the capabilities of the DevOps structural equation model, such as: